matiaszilli/cellSegmentation/README.md

 staining histopathology images taken of different patients.
 Due to the feature learning characteristic of deep convolutional neural network and the high level shape prior modeling, the proposed method is general enough to work properly across different image scenario like healthy, adenoma, hyperplasia.
-Finally, we will validate the proposed algorithm on several histopathology images using a range of different tissue from various patients with differents diseases.
+Finally, we validated the proposed algorithm on several histopathology images using a range of different tissue from various patients with differents diseases.